-These are an absolute must when hiking Ireland!
-Your hill-walking boots must have a sturdy sole and good ankle support – and be sure they are waterproof; even in mid-summer, the ground can be wet and boggy underfoot.
+Hiking boots: These are an absolute must when hiking Ireland!
+Your hiking boots must have a sturdy sole and good ankle support – and be sure they are waterproof; even in mid-summer, the ground can be wet and boggy underfoot.
 Even on our easiest trips you will find that the off-the-beaten-track places you’ll visit will require a solid pair of boots!

 The most important thing is to bring a selection of quick-drying upper-body layers of various weights to allow you to adapt quickly to the various conditions.
 Irish weather can be changeable, with the Atlantic Ocean and our prevailing south-westerly winds bringing new weather fronts across the country regularly.
 Even in June, July and August, you’ll need to have warm, long-sleeved clothing.
 This means you may have to put on or take off a layer several times during each day’s hike.
 Ireland can be warm one moment, and cold or rainy the next.